Icinga/icingaweb2/doc/05-Authentication.md

 **Implement the Hook**

-Icinga Web 2 provides the `PasswordPolicyHook` interface with predefined methods that simplify the implementation of custom password policies.
+Icinga Web provides the `PasswordPolicyHook` with predefined methods that simplify the extension of custom password policies.

 Create `library/MyPasswordPolicy/ProvidedHook/PasswordPolicy.php`: